If Google Chrome is coming up with ERR_Connection_Reset Error, you can find below the steps to fix this problem on a

-Err_Connection_Reset Error usually occurs when Google Chrome browser is unable to deliver or render the requested website on your computer.
+Err_Connection_Reset Error usually occurs when Google Chrome browser is unable to deliver or render the requested website on a Windows computer.

-In a typical case, the browser manages to reach the server on which the requested website is hosted, but it is unable to complete subsequent actions, required to bring the website to your computer.
+In a typical case of this nature, the browser manages to reach the server on which the requested website is hosted, but it is unable to complete subsequent actions that are required to render the website on your computer.

 In most cases, Err_Connection_Reset Error in Google Chrome can be fixed by Refreshing webpage, Restarting computer and Restarting the Router/Modem.

-If the Error still does not go away, one of the following methods should help in fixing this problem on your computer.
+If the Error still does not go away, one of the following methods should help in fixing the problem on your computer.